everyday calculator

 Deep dive

-This dice roll simulator rolls any number of dice with custom sides and modifiers.
-Enter dice, sides, and a bonus/penalty to get a random roll plus min/max/average totals.
+This dice roll simulator rolls any number of dice with custom sides and modifiers, showing a random result plus minimum, maximum, and average totals.

 FAQs